 Before the 20th century, essential oils were commonly called volatile aromatic oils.
 These oils were part of the embalming process used by the Egyptians, who are believed to have invented a simple oil distillation machine.
 Evidence also indicates that crude distillation was done in India, where aromatic oils were part of the practice of Ayurveda.

 However, the primary way of making aromatic oils in ancient times was enfleurage.
 Enfleurage involves placing flower petals and other fragrant plant parts into a solid odorless fat in a glass jar.
-The jar is set in the sun until the fat absorbs the fragrance.
-Then the solid materials are separated from the aromatic oil by using fabric as a filter.
+The jar sets in the sun until the fat absorbs the fragrance.
+Then fabric is used as a filter to separate the solid materials from the aromatic oii.

 Distillation took a step forward in the 11th century with the invention of a coiled cooling pipe by a Persian physician named Avicenna.
 The coiled pipe let the plant vapor and steam cool more effectively than the straight pipes previously used.